 I first made simple syrup when I was in baking and pastry school in the early 2000’s.
 Since then though, I’ve uncovered the glory of making homemade syrups to level up my beverage game.

-This recipe was inspired by my lemon simple syrup and my key lime simple syrup.
+This recipe was inspired by my fresh lemon syrup and my key lime syrup.
 Both put the sweet-tart flavor of citrus in front and center.
 This syrup is also perfect to use in making seasonal cocktails and mocktails, like a homemade blood orange Italian soda, a blood orange old fashioned, or a blood orange mule.

-💕 why you'll love this blood orange simple syrup
+why this blood orange syrup recipe works:

 🍊 bright & bold.
 Blood oranges are known for their sweet-tart flavor and their intense gorgeous color.
 They are reddish orange in color, which brings a bold hue to any drink you add this syrup to.